How to Get a Service Dog

 Regardless of the work these amazing dogs perform, these canine companions are vital to the individuals that need them.
-Under the Americans with Disabilities Act, service dogs are not considered normal pets and have special legal rights.
-Under the ADA, businesses and state and local governments that serve the public must allow service dogs to accompany their handlers in all areas of the premises where the public is allowed.
-For example, a grocery store, hotel, beach or restaurant open to the public must allow a handler to be accompanied by their service dog.
+Under the Americans with Disabilities Act, service dogs are not considered pets and have special legal rights.
+Under the ADA, businesses and state and local governments must allow service dogs to accompany their handlers in all areas of the premises where the public is allowed.
+Any grocery store, hotel, beach, or restaurant open to the public must allow a handler to be accompanied by their service dog.

 Emotional support animals have more limited rights than service dogs.
-Owners of emotional support animals have the right to be accompanied in their home pursuant to the Fair Housing Act and can fly in airplane cabins pursuant to the Air Carrier Access Act.
+Owners of emotional support animals have the right to be accompanied in their homes under the Fair Housing Act.
 Unlike service dogs, ESAs do not require any special training and provide support to their owners by their mere presence for mental and emotional health issues.

-Owners of service animals deservedly enjoy many rights under the ADA and other disability laws.
-Service dogs benefit their owners in so many ways in addition to the direct help they provide for the owner’s disability.
-Prospective service dog owners should carefully consider these steps if they are considering adopting and training a service dog.
-Owning a service dog is major responsibility that requires dedication and commitment, but service dog owners will agree that the rewards are well worth the effort.
+Owners of service animals enjoy many rights under the ADA and other disability laws.
+Service dog owners benefit from their service dogs in many ways.
+Prospective service dog owners should carefully consider these steps mentioned in this article before adopting and training a service dog.
+Owning a service dog is a major responsibility that requires dedication and commitment.
+But service dog owners will agree that the rewards are worth the effort.